 I feel greatly privileged and rewarded that the ECC and my installation created an opportunity for me to meet so many great, serious, thinking, open-minded, world-concerned and plain lovely people from so many places and cultures.

 I learned that art is a world language, a truly universal language.
 And the fact that SPAR deals with some aspects of the future of humanity, of course, made it easier for people to open up – to talk about their fears and hopes for the future – and share their experiences from their home country and their own travels.

 And that can also be said about the professional and very joyful cooperation I have had with everyone at Palazzo Mora over the last 3 years since René Rietmeyer, the founder of the ECC, contacted me and invited me to exhibit.

-And, so – feeling a bit sad, I must admit – we dismantled the installation bit-by-bit and packed into its two crates on November 25.
-It took only 5 hours thanks to the fine planning of the ECC staff.
-And then it was transported on boat to a storage facility in Venice.
+And, so – feeling a bit sad, I must admit – we dismantled the installation bit-by-bit and packed it into its two crates on November 25.
+It took only 5 hours, thanks to the fine planning of the ECC staff.
+And then, it was transported on a boat to a storage facility in Venice.

 Awaiting its next destination…

 And the next step is . . .